dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 The workflow API brings several core features executed by the Dapr sidecar:

-- Invoking service methods using the Dapr service invocation building block.
-- Invoking “activity” callbacks that execute non-orchestration logic locally inside the workflow pod.
+### Combine Dapr APIs
+- Workflows allows users to combine Dapr APIs together in scheduled tasks
+- Workflows compatible with pubsub, state store, bindings
-- Sending or responding to external signals, including pub/sub events and bindings (input or output).
+- Can send/respond to external signals, including pub/sub events and bindings (input or output

+### Scheduled Delays and restarts
 - Scheduling reminder-like durable delays, which could be for minutes, days, or even years.
-- Creating sub-workflows and reading their results, if any.
-- Executing the above actions in sequence or in parallel.
-- Saving custom state values to Dapr state stores
 - Restarting workflows by truncating their history logs and potentially resetting the input, which can be used to create eternal workflows that never end.

-These capabilities are enabled by the sidecar-embedded DTFx-go engine and its Dapr-specific configuration.
+### Sub-workflows
+- Define subworkflow
+- Executing multiple sub workflows in sequence or in parallel.

-### Workflow as code
+### Author workflows as code

-"Workflow as code" refers to the developer-friendly implementation of a workflow’s logic using general purpose programming languages, allowing you to:
+Dapr workflow logic is implamented using general purpose programming languages, allowing you to:

 - Use your preferred programming language (no need to learn a new DSL or YAML schema)
 - Have access to the language’s standard libraries